Try Again (Aaliyah song): Legacy

-"Try Again" became the first airplay track to reach No. 1 on The Billboard Hot 100 without the benefit of a retail single.
-Alexis Petridis from The Guardian felt that, "Try Again" was "one of the most remarkable and forward-thinking pop singles of 2000".
-According to Jonathan Keefe from Slant Magazine, the song "influenced hip-hop, dance, and pop over the nine years that followed".
-He also felt that "After "Try Again", much of the decade's rhythmic music rested on the shoulders of thin-voiced, icily detached singers like Rihanna, Alison Goldfrapp, Ciara, and Annie, none of whom have been able to match the presence or the lived-in soulfulness Aaliyah conveyed with her ethereal wisp of a voice".
+"Try Again" became the first airplay track to reach No. 1 on the Billboard Hot 100 without the benefit of a retail single.
+Alexis Petridis from The Guardian felt that the song was "one of the most remarkable and forward-thinking pop singles of 2000".
+While, Jonathan Keefe from Slant Magazine, stated that it has "influenced hip-hop, dance, and pop over the nine years that followed".
+He also felt that after "Try Again", much of the decade's rhythmic music rested on the shoulders of thin-voiced, icily detached singers like Rihanna, Alison Goldfrapp, Ciara, and Annie, none of whom have been able to match the presence or the lived-in soulfulness Aaliyah conveyed with her ethereal wisp of a voice".

-George Michael sampled "Try Again" in his 2002 song "Freeek!".
+George Michael sampled "Try Again" in his 2002 song "Freeek!" from his album Patience.
 German NDH band Knorkator covered the song on their album Ich hasse Musik.
-In a 2013 episode of The Mindy Project, Dr. Danny (portrayed by Chris Messina) showed Mindy (portrayed by Mindy Kaling) the choreography from the song's music video.
-The song was featured in the coming-of-age drama film Boyhood (2014).
+In "Christmas Party Sex Trip", a 2013 episode of The Mindy Project, Dr. Danny Castellano (portrayed by Chris Messina) showed Dr. Mindy Lahiri (portrayed by Mindy Kaling) the choreography from the song's music video.
+The song was also featured in the coming-of-age drama film Boyhood (2014).
 Billboard ranked the song at number 225 on their Greatest of All Time Songs of the Summer chart.
 On August 21, 2019, the Madame Tussauds Las Vegas revealed a wax figure of Aaliyah.
 The life-sized figure was modelled on Aaliyah's appearance in the music video for "Try Again".
 It was unveiled by Aaliyah's brother Rashad Haughton to an invited audience.
+Rapper Bia recalled that "rap was introduced to her with some R&B flavor" through "Try Again".

+According to her, "I remember during childhood that the song really stuck out to me, I knew every dance move.
+I emulated that song. ...
+I was like 'This is me.'"